About the Journal

 • The level of the expository material must also be appropriate for the readership.

-• Ideally, articles will be of interest to both experts and nonexperts.
-Although this ideal is often difficult to reach, any suggestions in this vein will be appreciated.
+• Ideally, articles will interest both experts and non-experts.
+Although this ideal is often difficult to achieve, any suggestions in this vein will be appreciated.

-• Although JFMCA publishes a wide variety of articles, they are all expected to be scholarly.
+• Although JFMCA publishes various articles, they are all expected to be scholarly.

 • Compared to existing literature, submitted manuscripts should represent a reasonably significant advance.